Transparency In The Workplace: Honesty As A Strategy

 Flower Power makes a great product and has a great team.
 The owners have known each other for years and were really excited to launch just a couple of years ago.
 But, it didn’t take long for a lack of transparency in the workplace to sink their ship.

 See, Frank, the CMO, was making deals and creating marketing opportunities without consulting with the team.
 Teddy, the COO, wasted tens of thousands buying and renovating a property that didn’t make sense for their needs.
-And Will, the founder and chief share holder, he was micromanaging as much as he could, not giving his honest opinion on bigger picture.
+And Will, the founder and chief share holder, he was micromanaging as much as he could to avoid giving his honest opinion on bigger picture problems he saw on the horizon.

 What happened?
 Well, Flower Power tanked.
 Why?